West Cornwall · TR20

 Why Praa Sands is its own job.

 AONB designation covers the whole village; coastal and dune-edge sites face strict material and ridge-height controls.
 Holiday-let and second-home pressure has shaped recent local plan policy.
 For building regulations package specifically, the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Praa Sands drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Praa Sands project as a TR20-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Praa Sands job runs as a TR20-specific piece of work — local policy, local fabric, local builders.
+Most of our building regulations package work in Praa Sands lands on wooden cabins and chalets, with detailing that has to nod to the wider Perranuthnoe streetscape.

 Planning note